-[Place Figure 18 here]
+Display information and calculate relationship

+Display satellite information

+6.1.1 Run ‘Sat_SCS_Fig3457.m’ to produce Figures 1 to Figure 4 about satellite information.
+Set current folder as ‘scripts’ where the data ‘Sat_SCS_data.mat’ are located (Figure S19).

+Display EOF result

+6.2.1 Run ‘Sat_SCS_Fig890.m’ to display EOF results (Figure S20).
+Figure 5 to Figure 7 describe the spatial magnitude, monthly average and time series of first two modes for CHL, SST and fronts, respectively.

+Calculate relationship between chlorophyll and others

+6.3.1 Run ‘Sat_SCS_Fig1112.m’ to calculate the relationship between chlorophyll and other factors at seasonal and anomalous field (Figure S21).
+Obtain the correlation map shown as Figure 8 and Figure 9.

 REPRESENTATIVE RESULTS:

-Satellite observations for CHL and SST can be contaminated by cloud coverage, which results in a large portion of data that is not available.
-‘Sat_SCS_Fig3457.m’ (Figure 19) is run to produce Figures 22, 23, 24 and 28.
-The current folder is ensured to be set to ‘scripts’ where the data ‘Sat_SCS_data.mat’ are located.

-[Place Figure 19 here]

-The reanalyzed data for wind and SLA are not impacted by daily clouds.
-The topography has a prominent impact on the spatial distribution of CHL (Figure 20).
-High CHL is mainly distributed along the coast where the topography is shallow (Figure 20E).
+Satellite observations for CHL (Figure 1A) and SST (Figure 1B) can be contaminated by cloud coverage, which results in a large portion of data that is not available.
+The reanalyzed data for wind (Figure 1C) and SLA (Figure 1D) is not impacted by daily clouds.
+The topography (Figure 1E) has a prominent impact on the spatial distribution of CHL.
+High CHL is mainly distributed along the coast where the topography is shallow.
 Wind is also influenced by orography, and the lee side of mountains is characterized by weak wind; thus, a prominent WSC can be identified, e.g., southwest of the SCS.
 In contrast, the SLA does not depend much on topography, and an anomalously high SLA can be found in the basin of the SCS.

-[Place Figure 20 here]
+[Place Figure 1 here]